petrichorwq/DECRO-dataset/README.md

 This repository provides the DECRO dataset mentioned in the paper: Transferring Audio Deepfake Detection Capability across Languages (accepted by TheWebConf 2023). **DE**epfake **CRO**ss-lingual evaluation dataset is constructed to evaluate the influence of language differences on deepfake detection.

+The latest DECRO dataset is available at [https://zenodo.org/record/7603208](https://zenodo.org/record/7603208).

 ## Citation
 If you use DECRO dataset for deepfake detection, please use the following citation:
 ```bibtex